zky44/codebase-cleanup-2021/README.md

 # codebase-cleanup-2021

 Some starter code to facilitate lessons on code maintenance and quality control, including refactoring and automated testing.

-The instructions are here.
+See the [Exercise Instructions](https://github.com/prof-rossetti/intro-to-python/blob/master/exercises/codebase-cleanup/README.md).

 ## Setup